 Use Keto Pulled Pork for Meal Prep

 This recipe is one of my favorite keto meal prep recipes.
-You can pair this roast with different vegetables, like my sautéed green beans and keto coleslaw.
+You can pair this roast with different vegetables, like my sautéed green beans, air fryer green beans, keto cornbread and keto coleslaw.
 You could also pair it with other low carb side dish recipes for a few meals.

 Alternatively, if you have leftover pulled pork, and are craving pizza, then you can use it to make Keto Pulled Pork Pizza!
 This recipe uses cauliflower or fathead dough as a pizza crust!

 What are my thoughts on having the Ninja Foodi so far?

 - Allows you to replace several small kitchen appliances all at once

 - Cuts down on cook times for things like roasts

 - Includes 45+ recipes and super clear guides to help you get started